 - Usefulness in aiding heart conditions

-- Natural support for diabetes
+- Natural support for healthy blood sugar levels

 - Possible support for the HIV virus